DasariRishi/Dataengineering_zoomcamp_2025/homework2/README.md

 ## Question 3.
 3. How many rows are there for the Yellow Taxi data for all CSV files in the year 2020?

-The following query was exicuted on the bigquery. merged yellow_tripdata table
+The following query was executed in the bigquery on merged yellow_tripdata table

 ```sql
 SELECT COUNT(*) AS row_count